skyebel/skyebel/README.md

 ## Hello! 👋
-Incoming uni student, pursuing an international career in research regarding computational neuroscience, education, machine learning, and Chinese studies.
+Incoming uni student, pursuing an international career in research regarding computational neuroscience, machine learning, , education, and Chinese studies.

 <!--
 **skyebel/skyebel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.